-Virginia Personal Injury Lawyer FAQs
+Virginia Personal Injury Cases

-How long does a personal injury case take?
+How long does a personal injury work?

 - Free consultation.
 During an initial consultation, you’ll share your story and learn about your legal options.
 This leads to a decision of whether to work together or not.
 If the you decide to hire our firm, you’ll sign an agreement allowing us to represent you.